A Rose for Armageddon

-A Rose for Armageddon is a novel by Hilbert Schenck published in 1982.
+A Rose for Armageddon is a science fiction novel by American writer Hilbert Schenck, published in 1982.

 Plot summary

-A Rose for Armageddon is a novel in which elderly scientists Elsa Adams and Jake Stinson study the history of a small island in New England.
+It is the story of elderly scientists Elsa Adams and Jake Stinson, who study the history of a small island in New England.

 Reception

 Greg Costikyan reviewed A Rose for Armageddon in Ares Magazine #14 and commented that "Few writers [...] have the wit or the breadth of imagination to play with ideas on as grandiose a scale as Schenck.
 Despite his rationality – or, as I think he would maintain, because of it – Schenck remains a romantic."

-Dave Langford reviewed A Rose for Armageddon for White Dwarf #57, and stated that "the mystical turn of the final 24 pages is a surprise and delight after Schenck's underplayed but escalating evocations of doom.
+Dave Langford reviewed the novel for White Dwarf #57, and stated that "the mystical turn of the final 24 pages is a surprise and delight after Schenck's underplayed but escalating evocations of doom.
 I don't believe a word of it after p 166, but recommend it just the same."

 Colin Greenland reviewed A Rose for Armageddon for Imagine magazine, and stated that "The solution of the mystery twists all of space and time into a new and startling pattern."